Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 My academic journey began at the University of Georgia, where I started my Ph.D. in Electrical and Computer Engineering in August 2021 under the supervision of <a href='https://scholar.google.com/citations?user=3A9RLWwAAAAJ&hl=en'>Dr. Changying Li</a>.
 In January 2023, I transferred with Dr. Li to the University of Florida to continue doctoral studies in Agricultural and Biological Engineering.
 During this academic time, I served as a graduate research assistant in the <a href='https://uflbsail.net/'>BSAIL Research Group</a>, conducting research on agricultural robotics and automation until December 2024.

-In late 2024, I transitioned from academia to industry by joining agtech startup as core robotic enginner in TRIC Robotics, where I contribute to advancing chemical-free farming through robotics and supporting the company’s mission to drive sustainable agriculture.
+In late 2024, I transitioned from academia to industry by joining agtech startup as core robotic engineer in TRIC Robotics, where I contribute to advancing chemical-free farming through robotics and supporting the company's mission to drive sustainable agriculture.

 # 💻 Research Interests
 - *Agricultural Robotics*